Greetings! Don’t you just love those puppy eyes?

 Repeat this from upper right to lower left, Then lower left to upper right.

 (Envision you have made a big circle 2 directions with a large X in the middle)

 Now look straight up toward your eyebrows and slowly draw an imaginary vertical line downward toward your cheeks.
 Repeat back up.

 Then look left and draw an imaginary line vertically to the right.
 Repeat right to left.

-Click here for a free phone consultation to find out more about the Body Re-Design Program and how I can assist you to achieve a reduced pain or even a pain free life.
-Body Re-Design is also about becoming functionally stronger with resistance exercises done effectively and efficiently.
+Click here for a free phone consultation to find out more about the Body Re-Design Program and how I can assist you to achieve optimal posture for optimal heath.
+Body Re-Design is not only about corrective exercise for good posture, but also about becoming functionally stronger with resistance exercises done effectively and efficiently.
 There is no obligation, only information and a time to answer your questions.
 If you enjoyed the videos and quick fit tips in my eBook, please subscribe to my YouTube Channel, as I will continue to add more ideas.
 Also follow me on Facebook to get the latest health and fitness information.